Nantucket, New England, United States of America

 The most popular time to visit the island for most visitors is in the summer, when the beaches offer healthy waves and the days are long.
 The season is generally from Memorial Day till Labour Day weekend.
 There are occasional rainy days even in the summer, but most days are sunny.
 There may be a morning or late evening fog that can be almost surreal as it envelops the town.
 The ocean breezes keep temperatures mild with rarely a blistering heat or major snowstorm in the winter.

 Many visitors also enjoy the autumn months the most as September offers cooler temps and far less crowds.
 There is usually an "Indian summer" in October with a few beach days as well.
 The fall also offers lower rates, easier reservations, and virtually kid-free.
-The off-season makes for a good getaway, too, as many of the restaurants and shops stay open till the vacations.
+The off-season makes for a good getaway, too, as many of the restaurants and shops stay open till the holidays.

 In a peaceful corner of north Nantucket Island overlooking Nantucket Bay is the gracious Wauwinet Inn.
 The Wauwinet offers a real getaway experience, a delightful setting with beaches on two sides, cosy homely accommodation and an outstanding restaurant.

 Thirty miles from mainland Cape Cod and easily accessible by flight or ferry lies Nantucket Island.
-With its picture postcard main town of cobbled streets and handsome historic homes, glorious beaches, lighthouses, fascinating whaling history (one that inspired Moby Dick no less) and lack of chain stores Nantucket has long been the destination of choice for discerning travelers.
+With its picture postcard main town of cobbled streets and handsome historic homes, glorious beaches, lighthouses, fascinating whaling history (one that inspired Moby Dick no less) and lack of chain stores Nantucket has long been the destination of choice for discerning travellers.

 On the northernmost tip of the island, 20 minutes from downtown, the Wauwinet is an ideal place to unwind and disconnect.
 A path leads you from the hotel to a narrow beach promenade which stretches for miles and separates the surf of the Atlantic on one side from the calm Nantucket Bay on the other and the hotel can pack beach chairs, and umbrella and picnic for you.
 The Wauwinet is a historic Inn conforming to the simple Nantucket vernacular of white cedar shingles that “grey out” almost instantly in the salt air.
 Inside it has the air of an English country home with deep sofas, floral fabrics, antiques and artwork, roaring fireplaces, chessboards and glossy magazines.